 Internal Audit is responsible for monitoring the quality and effectiveness of the system of governance and internal control.
 A risk-based Internal Audit Plan is produced each financial year.
 The reporting process for Internal Audit requires a report of each audit to be submitted to the relevant Directorate.
 Each report includes recommendations for improvements and an agreed management action plan.
 The process includes follow-up reviews of agreed recommendations to ensure that they are acted upon.
 Following the governance reviews undertaken by the WAO over recent years the role undertaken by Internal Audit and the contribution made towards the overall governance framework is being reassessed.
-This process will evolve and develop over time in line with the needs of the organisation and will embrace the principles promoted within the Audit Code of Practice.
+This process will evolve and develop over time in line with the needs of the organisation and will embrace the principles promoted within the Public Sector Internal Auditing Standards.
+During 2017/18 the Internal Audit Section's conformance with the Public Sector Internal Audit Standards was subject to external review which determined that with the exception of a few minor issues the Section was compliant.
+A report and action plan outlining the actions required to achieve conformance was presented to the Audit Committee on the 10th April 2018.
+Work is ongoing to achieve the actions outlined in the action plan and officers are confident that these will be achieved within the deadlines set.